ericwoud/buildR64arch/README.md

 After building use `--chroot` (with --loopdev) to enter the image and do some more setting up manually.

-## Custom commands available from board in linux and initramfs (and uartboot):
+## Custom commands available from board in linux and initramfs or chroot (and uartboot):
 ```text
 Usage: bpir-toolbox [OPTION]...
   --default-bootcfg        Restore default bootcfg, adds --write2fip